 Other Things You Should Know

 Can you still get this box if you sign up today?
-No, but sign up to receive the March 2023 bag while stocks last.
+Yes, this is still showing up as available- but you have to be a current Ipsy subscriber.

-What do you think of the February 2023 Ipsy Glam Bag?
+What do you think of my Ipsy Stardust Mystery Glam Bag?

 Please do not enter your email address in the Name field or in the comment content.
 Your email address will not be published.
 Required fields are marked *.
 Remember to post with kindness and respect.
 Comments with offensive language, cruelness to others, etc will not be approved.
 See our full comment policy here.